pretenzo/vNowEnc-Mac/README.md

 # VideoNow Video Encoder for Mac
 An application to create custom videos for Hasbro's VideoNow players.
 It encodes raw video files into VideoNow WAV/VDN format, on Mac!
+This implementation removes the need for Avisynth and Virtualdub.
+Instead, it utilizes ffmpeg to handle the transcoding tasks to automate & simplify the conversion process.

 # Usage
 This program is expecting a RAW video formatted 24-bit bitmap with 8-bit audio at 17640Hz.
 You can convert your input video into the proper format by encoding it using ffmpeg.<br/> <br/>